zyx124/lahman_baseball_my_sql/README.md

 Some of the test files are located in /aeneid/test.

 Foundamental structure has completed but some errors need to be modified.

+---
+The CSVDataTable is the file to directly manipulate data from .csv files.
+It can realize #insert, find_by_template, delete, import, save, load# and #JOIN# functions.